Sub-agents

 parentAgentId

-) and the current history entry ID (parentHistoryEntryId
+) and history entry ID (parentHistoryEntryId

 [